Petra Jaya: Geography

 Right lower corner of the picture is the northern part of Petra Jaya.
 Further north are the Bandar Baru Samariang and Mount Santubong on the Santubong Peninsula.
 The Santubong River runs across these areas.

 Petra Jaya spans a large part of Kuching City North, located across the Sarawak River to the north of Kuching City Centre.
 It stretches from the northern bank of the river, just beyond the Satok Bridge, up to the Santubong Bridge further north, which links Petra Jaya to the Santubong Peninsula.
 The terrain is generally flat, with some hilly areas near Semariang.
 Much of the land in this area is classified as Native Area Land, resulting in a significant Bumiputra population in Petra Jaya.

 Demographics

 Total population of every areas in Petra Jaya, Kuching, Sarawak.
 These population are exactly based on their ethnics in Sarawak.

 Malay is the dominant ethnic population in Petra Jaya, along with other ethnics in this area.
+However, only Bintawa area has a Chinese ethnic population.